 Technically, “medical law” is not a separate category of the law, but rather a combination of personal injury, medical malpractice, and health care law.
 Some medical lawyers work for hospitals and health care clinics, providing advice and guidance with regard to their rights and obligations, and defend them in medical malpractice cases.
 Others specialize in representing clients who wish to sue health care facilities or individual health care professionals.

-Medical attorneys and health care lawyers earn an average annual salary of $150,881, according to Glassdoor.com; medical lawyers working with specialty hospitals typically earn even more.
+Medical attorneys and health care lawyers earn an average salary of $95,000 according to PayScale; medical lawyers working with specialty hospitals typically earn even more.

 What’s The Next Step?